Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"symmetric_factor"` (integer or string, optional): every key context for a symmetric key includes this many times the key size.
 If omitted, this value defaults to 0.
 * `"store_public_key"` (boolean, optional): If specified and true, for a key pair, the key context includes space for the public key.
 If omitted or false, no additional space is added for the public key.
 * `"size_function"` (string, optional): the name of a function that returns the number of bytes that the driver needs in a key context for a key.
 This may be a pointer to function.
 This must be a C identifier; more complex expressions are not permitted.
 If the core uses this function, it supersedes all the other properties except for `"builtin_key_size"` (where applicable, if present).
 * `"builtin_key_size"` (integer or string, optional): If specified, this overrides all other methods (including the `"size_function"` entry point) to determine the size of the key context for [built-in keys](#built-in-keys).
-This allows drivers to efficiently represent application keys as wrapped key material, but built-in keys by an internal identifer that takes up less space.
+This allows drivers to efficiently represent application keys as wrapped key material, but built-in keys by an internal identifier that takes up less space.

 The integer properties must be C language constants.
 A typical value for `"base_size"` is `sizeof(acme_key_context_t)` where `acme_key_context_t` is a type defined in a driver header file.